AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

 >[!CAUTION]
 >
 >You must have test profiles available to be able to preview your messages and send proofs.
-Learn how to [create test profiles](../audience/test-profiles.md).
+[Learn more on test profiles](../audience/test-profiles.md)

-1. From the landing page interface, click the **[!UICONTROL Simulate content]** button to access the test profile selection.
+1. After you click **[!UICONTROL Review and publish]**, select the **[!UICONTROL Simulate content]** button from the landing page dashboard to access the test profile selection.

     ![](assets/lp-simulate-content.png)